-To apply to the Coro Fellows Program, we require two recommendation letters.
-There are two ways to submit recommendation letters:
+To apply to the Coro Fellows Program, we require two reference forms.
+Recommenders can access the forms through this link.
+There are two options to submit reference forms:

 Essay 2: Briefly describe a high stakes situation in which you exercised leadership.
 What was your role, what did you do that had an impact on the success or failure of the group, and what did you learn about yourself?
-What was the most important thing you learned from another person(s)?
-(Please answer in no more than 750 words.)
+How does this reflect your approach to leadership?
+(500 word limit)

 1000 N. Alameda Street, Suite 240

 Los Angeles, CA 90012

 Accepts applications from individuals nationwide.
 This center will be the point of contact for interested candidates from New Jersey and Connecticut who are undecided about their center location preference.

 42 Broadway, Suite 1827-35

 Accepts applications from individuals nationwide.
 If unsure of your desired Coro location, this center will process undecided applicants in Connecticut, D.C., Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Vermont, Virgin Islands, Virginia, West Virginia, Illinois, Michigan, Indiana, Tennessee, and Kentucky.